Doctoral Student, Conductor, Pianist, Vocal Coach - Director of Opera Simpson College

 4.)
-The interview portion with members of the faculty will consist of an informal discussion of music history and choral literature.
-The applicant may be asked to demonstrate her or his ability in sight singing, keyboard skills, score-reading, transposition, and analysis.
-The applicant will be expected to give an oral analysis of the audition piece and be able to sing any part of the work.
+The interview portion with members of the faculty will consist of an informal discussion of choral music, the applicant's background, and the morning conducting audition.
+The applicant will be asked to demonstrate her or his ability in sight singing, keyboard skills, score-reading, transposition, and/or analysis.
+The applicant may also be asked to give an analysis of and/or sing parts of the audition repertoire.

 Choral conducting applicants with strong music theory skills are encouraged to schedule an interview for a music theory assistantship with the Office of Music Admissions.
 (Please read the important qualifying information regarding music theory AI auditions on pages 14-15.
 Note that this examination is not in lieu of the graduate entrance examinations.)